adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - Compiler optimization removes unnecessary computation and memory accesses.
 - Disassembly comparison is a great way to learn what the optimizer does.
+- For debugging use `-O0`, for final firmware use `-O2` or higher.

 ---

-## Task 9: Inline Assembly Basics ⏱️
+# Task 9: Inline Assembly Basics ⏱️
 > [concept] [optimization]

 ## 🎯 Objective